 To learn more about the services AmeriStudent provides University F-1 Visa Students, click College Exchange Programs.

 So, are you prepared to take the leap and spend a year as foreign exchange student?
-To speak with an AmeriStudent representative, contact us today!
+To speak with an AmeriStudent representative, see our student packages today!

 Topics from this blog: AmeriStudent opportunities Culture foreign culture foreign exchange foreign languages homestay programs language immersion short-term camps study abroad exchange student exchange students Featured